chris-repository/react-report-builder/README.md

 ### Translations

 As mentioned above all available translations can be seen [here](https://github.com/peekdata/react-report-builder/blob/master/src/ReportBuilder/translations.ts).
 Moreover, there can be added one more translation object: `apiErrors`.
-This translation object is used to translate errors by code (see error codes [here](https://github.com/peekdata/datagateway-api-js-sdk/blob/master/src/models/error.ts)) returned from API.
-Translation object's example:
+This translation object is used to translate error returned from API by its code (see error codes [here](https://github.com/peekdata/datagateway-api-js-sdk/blob/master/src/models/error.ts)).
+Translation object example:

 ```javascript
 const translations = {